• Skip to primary navigation

 Instructions

-• Make your hard-boiled eggs: Place raw eggs in their shells in a large pot and cover them with enough cold water to cover the eggs by two inches.
+• Make the hard-boiled eggs: Place raw eggs in their shells in a large pot and cover them with enough cold water to cover the eggs by two inches.

 • Place the pot on your stove over medium-high heat and bring it to a boil, uncovered.